The Lord of the Rings: The War of the Rohirrim: Marketing

-A first look at the film's concept art, showing the influence of Jackson's films on its visuals, was revealed in February 2022.
+A first look at concept art for the film, showing the influence of Jackson's films on its visuals, was revealed in February 2022.
 Kamiyama, Boyens, Chou, and DeMarco discussed the film and showed unfinished footage at a panel during the Annecy International Animation Film Festival in June 2023.
 The footage received positive responses for its combination of Jackson's visuals and anime stylings; John Hopewell of Variety said fans of Jackson's films and fans of anime would both enjoy The War of the Rohirrim, and highlighted the brutal, bloody violence shown.
 Rafael Motamayor at /Film said it was one of the most anticipated animated films of 2024.

 Jackson introduced, via video message, a panel for the film at the next Annecy Film Festival in June 2024.
 The panel was moderated by Andy Serkis, who portrays Gollum in the live-action films and had recently been announced as the director for The Lord of the Rings: The Hunt for Gollum (2027).
 Kamiyama, Boyens, Chou, and DeMarco again discussed the project and showed 20 minutes of footage from the start of the film.
 Motamayor praised the footage and said it felt like a "proper" prequel to Jackson's films.
 However, he said the combination of 2D characters and 3D backgrounds was not as smooth as in the anime series Attack on Titan (2013–2023).
 Kambole Campbell of Animation Magazine agreed, but attributed this to the animation being unfinished.
 He said some scenes "showed a lot more polish and precision" and praised the voice performances, particularly Cox's.
 At San Diego Comic-Con in July, Chou and DeMarco discussed the film during Tolkien fan website TheOneRing.nets panel.
 They showed footage and provided some of the first official merchandise to attendees of the panel.